What is a VPN?

 What is VPN and why you need it

-A Virtual Private Network is known for being the finest and most secure approach to remaining protected while you are exploring online.
+A Virtual Private Network is known for being the finest and most secure approach to remain protected while you are exploring online.
 It’s news to nobody that the internet has grown and became the core to almost all of our daily routines, tasks and careers.
 It has remained essential that VPNs must grow with it.
-The technical term of a VPN has obtained a first-place position of reliability and grip in the world of secure browsing, it’s role being to protect both online security and public networks.
+The technical term - VPN is a standard in the world of secure browsing.
+It’s role being to protect you, with online security and when you are using using public networks.

 A VPN performs well for businesses too.
 It is possible to generate a private “channel” into your company network and devices to embrace the right to the confidential internal system.

-In summary, a VPN (Virtual Private Network) is a protected and confidential solution which permits users either working as an individual or under an organization, to send and receive information whilst upholding the secrecy of your private network.
-Yes, that means ALL of your searches will be private…
+In summary, a VPN is a protected and confidential solution.
+It permits users, either working as an individual or under an organization, to send and receive information whilst upholding the secrecy of your private network.
+Yes, that means ALL of your searches will be private.

 It has also been analysed and proven that using a VPN can help to avoid your internet connection strangling.
 According to recent surveys and reports, the ISP (Internet Service Provider) Verizon has restricted Netflix streaming at 10Mbps and also strangled video on its limitless plans, which simply means that Smartphones cannot attain a better quality video than 480 pixels.
 Therefore, using VPNs are extremely beneficial if you’re a Netflix, Amazon Prime or YouTube buff.

 I could completely drown you in further information regarding Virtual Private Networks, but if I did, this could well and truly be the part where everything I say begins to go over our heads.
-Do you feel enlightened yet?
-Do you feel so embellished with information and knowledge that you’re ready to go and acquire a VPN?
+Hopefully, with this information and knowledge, you’re ready to go and set up your VPN.
 Contact us for more information or advice, we’d enjoy helping set up your private and sleuthing future.